 Australian Tax Office Auditing

 Seeking professional advice, particularly for more complex tax planning, is a very good idea as your tax situation grows in complexity.
 Firstly, you are able to take advantage of rules and opportunities you may not have known about.
 Secondly, you can avoid, or have support if, your tax return is flagged by the Australian Taxation Office for auditing.
-Audit activity has increased, and the ATO is usually focussed on over-claiming, lack of appropriate recording, or other errors.
+Audit activity has increased, and the ATO is usually focused on over-claiming, lack of appropriate recording, or other errors.

 Audits usually occur due to alarms raised over work-related expenses, including motor vehicles, travel, home office expenses and self-education.
-There is particular consideration of the difference in work activity due to COVID-19, for example home office expenses are expected to rise by a certain percentage, but correspondingly, motor vehicle, travel or uniform expenses are expected to decline.
+There is particular consideration of the difference in work activity due to COVID-19, for example, home office expenses are expected to rise by a certain percentage, but correspondingly, motor vehicle, travel or uniform expenses are expected to decline.
 If your return contains the same deductibles as prior to the pandemic, there is a chance you will need to provide an explanation as to why you were not impacted in this way.

 Other areas that the ATO is scrutinising more closely include rental properties, Airbnb revenue, ride-sharing income, and fringe benefits.